theRAPTLab/gsgo/docs/00-dev-log.md

 # 6. Simulation Prototype

-## APR 30.01 Preparing for Simulation Authoring
+## Apr 30.01 Preparing for Simulation Authoring

 Here's a list of things to try: